 As the heart muscle wall thickens, it also becomes stiffer, which affects its function.
 Left ventricular hypertrophy can increase the risk of heart failure, when the heart can’t pump enough blood to meet the needs of the rest of the body.

-Not only can hypertension negatively affect heart health, it can also cause a serious risk to your brain.
+Not only can hypertension negatively affect heart health, but it can also cause a serious risk to your brain.
 Stroke occurs when blood flow to part of the brain is disrupted by either a blockage (ischemic stroke) or bleeding (hemorrhagic stroke).
 Hypertension can increase stroke risk in a few ways.

 Hypertension can cause more blood clots to form and block arteries in the brain, leading to an ischemic stroke.